 After that exhilarating trek, you’ll be starving.
 Head south to Courtenay (about 40 minutes by car from Campbell River) and dine at Locals, situated in a heritage building called the Old House.
 Though not Aboriginal owned, Locals serve cuisine with ingredients sourced exclusively from neighbouring communities on Vancouver Island.
 You’ll savour braised beef sourced from cattle in the Comox Valley, oysters from Cortes Island, and crab cakes made from sockeye salmon and dungeness crab.

 Your visit to Courtenay isn’t complete until you’ve also satiated your appetite for culture.
 The i-Hos Gallery will please your eyes with its decadent collection of First Nations art from multiple communities on the northwest coast.
-Woven cedar, masks, and carvings, an array of jewelry and original artwork are on display.
+Woven cedar, masks, and carvings, an array of jewellery and original artwork are on display.
 You can also purchase First Nations-designed apparel that features fashionable designs.

 After checking out of Tsa-Kwa-Luten Lodge, be sure to stop for a spot of tea.
 The Westholme Tea Farm is in Duncan, about 200 kilometres (124 miles) south of Campbell River, and is home to Canada’s first single-origin tea.
 Located in a lovely part of Vancouver Island, surrounded by forest, the Tea Farm delivers soothing comfort in its environment and its product.
 Relax with a cup of tea, scones, and other treats, and learn about tea and its benefits to both the body and spirit.